Cross-Chain Architecture

 - Threshold signature schemes (TSS)

-These components enable VSC to operate trustlessly and without centralized custodians.
+These components enable Magi to operate trustlessly and without centralized custodians.
 This architecture removes the need for centralized custodians, allowing users to interact with external blockchains without relinquishing control of their assets.

 Inbound Transaction Flow